melaniebrgr/learning-computer-science/05-system-design/06-performance.md

 ## Bundle size

-When evaluating whether to split a third party library, consider:
+When evaluating whether to split a third party library:

-- [] Should it be split?
-Depands on the size.
+- Should it be split?
+Depends on the size.
-- [] When should it be loaded?
-On page load, on demand with greedy criteria, on demand with rigid criteria
+- When should it be loaded?
+On page load, on demand with "greedy" criteria, on demand with stringent criteria
-- [] Should it be stored in a custom cache?
+- Should it be stored in a custom cache

 ### Size analysis